What to Know About Low-Income Health Insurance in Texas for 2025

 An alternative health plan is any plan that doesn't work like traditional health insurance.

-Alternative health plans include short-term health insurance, limited benefit plans and health care sharing ministries.
+Alternative health plans include short-term health insurance, supplemental health insurance and healthcare sharing ministries.

 These plans may limit the length of your coverage or only cover certain situations.
 Some alternative plans are not regulated by the state, so there's no guarantee that claims will be paid.
 While these plans can be a good option if you have no other choice, make sure you research them carefully and understand their limitations.